laszlodaniel/CCDPCIBusTransceiver/README.md

 | J2 4XLP  | D6           |                                       |
 | J2 PCI   |              | J1962-2                               |
 | J2 GND   |              | J1962-4 (ignore if already connected) |

+* The TBEN pin definition must be changed from 4 to 13 in order for the CCD/SCI GUI to work properly.

 Example Arduino sketch is coming soon.